sushrut141/kalki/README.md

 By embedding Summaries instead of Raw Logs, the vector space is "sharper."
 This leads to significantly higher recall and accuracy when agents are searching for past intents, decisions, or state changes.

+# Benchmark Report

+- StoreLog QPS: 2887.81
+- StoreLog p50 latency (ms): 0.30
+- StoreLog p90 latency (ms): 0.39
+- QueryLogs QPS: 239.66
+- Query p50 latency (ms): 3.75
+- Query p90 latency (ms): 4.02

+You can run the benchmarks using the benchmark command in the scripts directory.

 ## Build

 ```bash